Deckhouse Kubernetes Platform for bare metal

 EOF

-• Make the created StorageClass as the default one by adding the storageclass.kubernetes.io/is-default-class='true' annotation:
+• Make the created StorageClass as the default one in the cluster:

 • Create a NodeGroup worker.
 To do so, run the following command on the master node: